Welcome to the Starpoint Intermediate Health Office!

 VISION, HEARING, HEIGHT, WEIGHT & SCOLIOSIS

 Students in grades 3 and 5 will have their vision and hearing tested during the school year.
-Fourth grade screenings will be done at parent's request, teacher request, if not provided on a current physical or follow up to an existing problem.
+Fourth grade screenings will be done at parent's request, teacher's request, or follow up on an existing problem.

-Scoliosis screening is checked yearly by the School Nurse if not completed by the doctor, for girls in grade 5.
+Scoliosis screening is checked by the school nurse if not completed at the yearly physical for girls in grade 5.
 Any problems noticed will be rechecked by the school physician or nurse practioner.
 Should any concerns be discovered, a written Health Referral will be sent to your home for your and your primary care physician to review.